NLnetLabs/krill/README.md

 automatically renew ROAs was not added to Krill's task queue on startup.
 Thanks to Alberto Leiva for finding this issue!

-All users who upgraded to 0.9.5 are advised to upgrade to this version.
+All users who upgraded to 0.9.5 are advised to upgrade to this version as soon as possible.
+Not doing so can lead to ROAs expiring and becoming invalid.
+If you did not upgrade to 0.9.5 you are not affected by this issue.

 This release contains no other changes.